 Plugging a high-speed external SSD into the wrong colored port will severely throttle your transfer speeds.
 Here is the 2026 standard breakdown:

-3. Red / Teal (USB 3.2 Gen 2): Max speed 10 Gbps.
+- Red / Teal (USB 3.2 Gen 2): Max speed 10 Gbps.
+Max power: 900mA standard, up to 3A with Power Delivery negotiation.
 Best for 4K webcams, VR headsets, and fast NVMe external drives.

 The Bandwidth Bottleneck: How Many USB Devices Can One Motherboard Handle?